tudorpintea999/kailua/README.md

 2. `just devnet-install`
    * Fetches `v1.9.1` of the `optimism` monorepo
 3. `just devnet-up > devnetlog.txt`
-   * Starts a local OP Stack devnet in docker.
+   * Starts a local OP Stack devnet using docker.
    * Dumps the output into `devnetlog.txt` for inspection.
-4. `just devnet-deploy`
+4. `just devnet-upgrade`
+   * Upgrades the devnet to use the `FaultProofGame` contract.
    * Assumes the default values of the local optimism devnet, but can take parameters.
-   * Upgrades the devnet to use the `FaultProofGame` contract.
 5. TODO: Invoke Kailua to play the fault proof game
 6. After you're done:
    * `just devnet-down` to stop the running docker containers